greg-raven/Uncommon-Sense/_posts/2015-12-06-the-source-of-all-true-wealth-is-the-farm.md

 ---
-title: 'The source of all true wealth is the farm'
+title: "The source of all true wealth is the farm"
 layout: post
 categories:
 - economics